-Adopting optical fiber technology, 10G AOC cable can transmit over longer distances—100 m, while 10G DAC cable link length limit is 10 m (passive DAC: 7 m; active DAC: 10 m).
-Note, the max. distance of a signal that can be transmitted via a DAC cable change depending on the data rate.
-The link length will decrease as the data rate grows, for example, 100G DAC cables can only transmit up to 5 meters.
-The distance limitations indicate that the most common use of DAC cables is connecting equipment located within the same rack, for example, connecting servers to a top of rack switch.
-In conclusion, DAC solutions are suitable for short-range transmissions, while AOC solutions are applied in long-range networking cases.
+Adopting optical fiber technology, AOC cable can transmit over longer distances—100 m, while DAC cable link length limit is 10 m (passive DAC: 7 m; active DAC: 10 m).
+To sum up, DAC cabling solutions are suitable for short-range transmissions, while AOC solutions are applied in long-range networking cases.

 The major utilization of 10G SFP+ DACs is connecting switches/servers to switches within or adjacent to the rack.
 In other words, these 10G direct attach cables can be used as an alternative for ToR (Top of Rack) interconnections between 10G ToR switch and server or the stacking of 10GbE switches.
-Since 10G SFP+DAC typically supports a link length of 7 m with low power consumption, low latency and low cost, this option is an ideal choice for this short-range server-to-switch connections.
+Since 10G SFP+DAC typically supports a link length of 7 m with low power consumption, low latency, and low cost, this option is an ideal choice for this short-range server-to-switch connections.

 Figure 2: 10G DAC Connection Scenario

-Without the strict link length limits, 10G SFP+ AOCs are commonly used in several locations in the data center like ToR, EoR (End of Row) and MoR (Middle of Row).
+Without the strict link length limits, 10G SFP+ AOCs are commonly used in several locations in the data center like ToR, EoR (End of Row), and MoR (Middle of Row).
 Like the DACs, the servers all connect up to a Top of Rack Ethernet switch, and each of them will have one or two Ethernet connections up to the switch and these can be patched by using AOC cables.

-What's more, the utilization of 10G AOCs in the data center can also be realized in several main networking areas like Spine, Leaf or Core switching areas.
+What's more, the utilization of 10G AOCs in the data center can also be realized in several main networking areas like Spine, Leaf, or Core switching areas.
 The interconnections are typically fulfilled by adopting these 10G SFP+ AOCs with their theoretical maximum reach being 100 m.

 Figure 3: 10G AOC Connection Scenario